jaymehall/pollster/ReadMe.md

 # Svelte Pollster

 ## Description
-Create on vote on polls with this pollster app built with Svelte.
+Create and vote on polls with this pollster app built with Svelte.

 ## Table of Contents
 - [Installation](#installation)